infoScoop/infoscoop-documents/en/installation-guide/quickstart-setup.md

 This section explains how to setup QuickStart.
 Unzip `infoscoop-x.x.x-quickstart.zip(tar.gz)` and execute the following steps. (x is version number.)

-**Note:**　Installation of MySQL 5.1and JDK 5.0 or higher is necessary in advance.
+**Note:**　Installation of MySQL and JDK is necessary in advance.
+Check the version to install at [System Requirements][System Requirements].

 ## 1 Create Repository Database